 Making the best financial decisions requires analysis of data.
 Now that AI is on the scene, fintech development firms can develop solutions that leverage predictive analytics to drive better financial decisions for their customers.

 How would this play out in the real world?
 As part of an online banking app, a financial institution could leverage AI-driven analytics to push out suggestions to consumers.
-The AI could analyze a customer’s spending habits, for example, then make recommendations.
+For example, the AI could analyze a customer’s spending habits and make recommendations.
 This would not only impact a customer’s daily financial decisions but also longer-term goals related to savings and retirement.

 Another trend positioned to make a big impact in fintech is generative AI.
 Generative AI leverages AI and ML to parse data, generate insights from that data, and then push out operational decisions to the C-suite.
 A CIO at a fintech firm could use this technology to suggest solutions that will better drive revenue growth, according to VP Moutusi Sau of Gartner.
 Additional fintech use cases include using generative AI in detecting fraud, building risk factor models, and predicting trade trends.